-Sharing my Simple Creamy Carrot Soup today!
-Packed with delicious flavor and couldn’t be more simple to prepare!
+Today I’m sharing my Simple Creamy Carrot Soup recipe.
+This healthy soup is packed with delicious flavor and couldn’t be easier to prepare!

 One of my favorite cafe’s to eat at is called Le Pain Quotidien, is this adorable French cafe with a killer menu.
 I would say one of my favorite things to order is their perfect carrot soup.
 It is creamy and perfectly seasoned.